aragon/aragon-wiki/docs/documentation/tutorials/DAO_Workshop_Testnet_by_joselfgaray.md

 The style of the guidelines that follow is very basic: someone with pretty much no knowledge of cryptocurrencies or Ethereum should get a solid understanding of the mechanics on how to create a DAO on top of Aragon following 3 simple steps.

-> Aragon’s beta version is now live on the Rinkeby Testnet, and here we’ll talk about that version (Aragon 0.5 — The Architect).
-For future deploys, we’ll make additional posts.
+> _Aragon’s beta version is now live on the Rinkeby Testnet, and here we’ll talk about that version (Aragon 0.5 — The Architect).
+For future deploys, we’ll make additional posts._

 ### The Basics
 #### What is a DAO?
 DAO stands for Decentralized Autonomous Organization.
-It is an organization built on top of the Ethereum blockchain, a set of smart contracts that allow for organizations to operate following new governance models that will make even Silicon Valley startups seem traditional.
-I wrote more deeply about Decentralized Autonomous Organizations' nature here.
+It is an organization built on top of the Ethereum blockchain, a set of smart contracts that allow for organizations to operate following new governance models that will make even Silicon Valley startups seem _traditional_.
+I wrote more deeply about Decentralized Autonomous Organizations' nature [here](https://medium.com/@joselfgaray/nature-the-ugly-daockling-2-7b3371b55fcd).

 #### Benefits of a DAO
 - Can’t be censored
 - Programmable governance modules for different organization models
-- Tokens easily and transparently distributed
+- [Tokens](https://blockgeeks.com/guides/ethereum-token/) easily and transparently distributed
-- Operates under a digital jurisdiction in our current digital era
+- Operates under a [digital jurisdiction](https://blog.aragon.one/introducing-the-aragon-network-20b998e2caba) in our current digital era
 - No central power can be corrupted
 - Easier to attract talent around the globe to contribute to the organization’s mission
 - Various entities: people, other orgs, software…
 - Transparent transactions
-- … many more!
+- _... many more!_

 #### What does Aragon do?
 Aragon does many useful things!
-First and foremost, Aragon provides simple software for the setup of any organization.
+First and foremost, Aragon [provides simple software for the setup of any organization](https://blog.aragon.one/aragon-core-v0-5-the-architect-release-327c7163b89c).
 Within a few clicks and very little cost, you can start running a digital organization.
 Sounds good huh?
-It also provides a digital jurisdiction for governance and dispute resolution: the Aragon Network.
+It also provides a digital jurisdiction for governance and dispute resolution: [the Aragon Network](https://blog.aragon.one/introducing-the-aragon-network-20b998e2caba).

 To understand Aragon’s mission in the crypto & DAO space, you can check a little post I made about it, or watch an awesome video released by the team!